Mount Scopus Memorial College

 Mount Scopus Memorial College, commonly known as Mount Scopus, or just Scopus, is an independent Modern Orthodox Jewish comprehensive co-educational early learning, primary, and secondary day school, located in the Melbourne suburb of Burwood, Victoria, Australia.
-Since 2007, Rabbi James Kennard has been principal of Mount Scopus Memorial College.
+Since 2023, Dan Sztrajt has been principal of Mount Scopus Memorial College.

 History

 Mount Scopus Memorial College opened on St Kilda Road in Melbourne, Victoria, Australia in 1949, taking its name from Mount Scopus in Jerusalem, which remained under Israeli control after the 1948 Arab-Israeli War.

 Mount Scopus College was the first co-educational Jewish day school in Melbourne, originally serving a student population of 143.
 It was established to meet the educational needs of the influx of Holocaust refugees to the Melbourne community.
 In 1953, the college moved to a larger campus in Burwood, which was designed by Melbourne's leading Jewish architect Anatol Kagan in association with Dr. Ernest Fooks.
 There are also campuses in St Kilda East and Caulfield South.
 Until 1996 there was a branch in Kew.

 In terms of Victorian Certificate of Education results, Mount Scopus was the state's highest performing school in 2009.